- Computers with Internet access and print capability are available on a first-come, first-served basis, for one hour at a time.

 - In order to assure that there is time to complete all necessary documents, appointments will not be taken within one hour of closing.

 The Makerspace is open during regular hours.
-Please call the library for details about availability.
+Click here to make an appointment with a Makerspace staff member.
+(Please note, appointments are not necessary).
 Some small fees for supplies or printing may apply.
 Please visit LCPL's makerspace page for more information.
 Rust Library's makerspace features:

 - 3D printers